wp-plugins/gold-price-live/readme.txt

 == Description ==

 Using only shortcode you can place the live Kitco spot bid price of gold, silver, platinum or palladium on your website in pages, posts, widgets.
 The gold price output is simple plain text allowing you to easily edit the style and look with the Wordpress WYSIWYG post and page editor.
-The live gold price output aligned with the Kitco spot gold bid price and is never more than $0.07 per gram different than the published kitco price.
+The live gold price output aligned with the Kitco spot gold bid price and is never more than $0.02 per gram different than the published kitco price.
+The most trusted bullion dealer.

 Advantages over other solutions:

-1. You do not have to hire a developer to place actual spot gold price on your Wordpress website or blog.
+1. You do not have to hire a developer to place real time precious metals pricing on your Wordpress website or blog.
 1. The prices output are very accurate.
+Never more than $0.02 cents different than Kitco.

 If you have any questions or need help with the plugin please email us at info@gold-feed.com